 Hemstead Farm desperately needs £35,000 for new fencing to help

 keep Ella and her friends safe. £10 pays for 1 meter of fence.
 Please help.

 WELCOME TO THE SUSSEX HORSE RESCUE TRUST

-The Sussex Horse Rescue Trust (SHRT) was established in the 1960s.
+Sussex Horse Rescue Trust (SHRT) was established in the 1960s.
 It runs a rescue programme for equines that have suffered neglect, mistreatment or abandoned because they are no longer rideable.
-We currently have more than 200 horses, ponies and donkeys under our care.
+Currently we have more than 200 horses, ponies and donkeys under our care.
 It costs in excess of £200,000 every year to run the sanctuary and care for the 100 or so horses, ponies and donkeys who live with us.
 That means that every year we need to fund raise at least £200,000.
 More if buildings, fences or equipment needs replacing.

 So we rely entirely on the generosity of kind people who love horses, ponies and donkeys.
 Please be generous today.
 By making a donation you will make a difference.
 A single donation is great.
 A regular monthly donation is fantastic.

 We continually strive to promote animal welfare by producing free advice sheets.
 Visitors are encouraged to read our Information Boards and take away our available literature.

 Our aims at Sussex Horse Rescue Trust are quite simply equine welfare:

 ♥ To prevent cruelty and relieve suffering of horses, ponies and donkeys

 ♥ To provide management and maintenance of facilities for the care of rescued animals